DemontioLaCastello/Backup-Script/README.md

 # Backup-Script

-My code for backing up folders to an archive
+My code is in the 'Script' file